 Even though I was excelling at university, I was very dissatisfied with how we were being taught design and it actually made me kind of hate it!

 Read Eman’s full Shillington story.
 She was studying graphic and product design, but the way she was being taught actually made her “kind of hate it”!
 She moved to America and discovered Shillington—the perfect fit for “being an extrovert who mostly learns by interacting with other people, having conversations about the subject-matter and loves challenges.”
-Flash forward and now Eman is now working as a Designer at Humachina, a research-based startup using Artificial Intelligence (AI) technology to improve the way people learn and perform.
+Flash forward and now Eman is now working as a Designer at KAIRO, collaborating closely with creative and strategy teams to come up with solid and insightful concepts.

 What are you afraid of?
 I know 3 months seems like a long time to go without a steady income but it’ll all pay off.